cgencer/EQueue-docs/06-Tiles.md

 ^b91eec
 *emotional queue, continuity of emotions, fulfilling emotions*

-The emotiles are tiles with five colored stripes.
-They are picked up from the main board to be attached to the end of a players queue or held on at the players reserve.
-Each of the tiles has two-sides, both are same colored but one side has also symbols to distinguish stripes easily for color-blindness.
+The emotiles are tiles each with five colored stripes.
+They are picked up from the main board and either attached to the end of a queue or held on reserve.
+The tiles are two-sided, same colored with one side symbols to distinguish stripes for color-blindness.

-Even though they bear no importance within the game, the colors represent the basic emotional groups (anger, disgust, interest, joy, sadness, surprise, fear, trust).
-More info is available at [[13.1-The-Colors-of-Emotions|Appendix 13.1, The Colors of Emotions]].
+Even though they bear no importance within the game, the colors represent the basic emotional groups anger, disgust, interest, joy, sadness, surprise, fear and trust.
+You can find more info on this grouping at [[13.1-The-Colors-of-Emotions|Appendix 13.1, The Colors of Emotions]].

-When tiles are attached one-by-one, consecutive placement of the tiles creates a continuity of a color-stripe troughout a few tiles.
-This represents the growing of an emotion: a dormant emotion gets nurtured and grows into existence.
-The rising emotion, from outermost level *(seed)* to the second-level *(evolving)* and lastly to the middle third-level *(becoming)*, form a visual checkmark facing either left or right.
-Their side bears no meaning.
+When tiles are attached to a queue, strategic placement of the tiles creates a continuity of a color-stripe throughout a few tiles.
+Three of these build a visual checkmark.
+This represents the growing of an emotion: a dormant emotion *(seed)* gets nurtured and grows into existence *(evolving)*.
+Lastly by adding the third stage *(becoming)*, it becomes the checkmark, its side bears no meaning.

+Whilst on the first- and second-level the tiles have to be attached by other players..
+On the last level, it is already risen and therefor need to be recognised by the owner of the queue before others do.
+If we observe and recognise the risen emotion by completing its last stage we can earn an awareness crystal (from our storage) for practicing mindfulness.

-Whilst on the first- and second-level it is possible to spend some crystals for being aware of its growth.
-On the last level, on becoming, it is already risen and can't be suppressed.
-Placement of the emotiles should follow the continuity of colors and tiles with no continuity shouldn't be placed.
-New tiles should be placed where the arrow points to, at the queue's end.
+Placement of the emotiles should carry the continuity of colors further and tiles without continuity shouldn't be placed.
+Each new tile is to be placed where the arrow points to, at the queue's end.

  ![[IMG_3984.jpg]]
 **A fulfilled emotion:** The first emotile, the dormant color of yellow *(seed)* moves into the second level *(evolving)* on the next tile and it comes into existence *(becoming)* on the third.
 The red on the 1st and 2nd tiles don't have a seed emotion.
 With the next emotile, a blue in the middle could fulfil another emotion.